tlienart/Franklin.jl/docs/syntax/page-variables.md

 The syntax `{{ ... }}` indicates a HTML _function_, `fill` is the function name and the rest of the bracket elements are _page variables_ (here `author`) serving as arguments of the function.

+\note{
+  Argument-less calls such as `{{ name }}` will be interpreted in either one of two way: first it will check whether there is a html function `name` and if so will call it, otherwise it will check whether there is a page variable `name` and will just insert it -- it will be treated as a shortcut for `{{fill name}}`.
+}

 _Local_ page variables denote variables that are defined on a single page and accessible on that page only by contrast to _global_ page variables which are set globally (in the `config.md` file) and accessible on all pages.

-In both cases there are _default_ page variables with default values which you can change and use.
+In both cases there are _default_ page variables set by Franklin with default values which you can both change and use.
-You can also define your own variables, both global and local.
+You can of course also define your own variables, both global and local.

 ### Using page variables